EdiFabric/X12.NET/README.md

 * Customize EDI templates per customer and comply with any format
 * Import\Export to\from XML
 * Import\Export to\from JSON
-* Use the templates as entityFramework POCOs (X12 only)
+* Use the templates as Entity Framework POCOs (X12 only)
 * Generate DB structure wiht Code First (X12 only)

 EDI Templates are included for the following standards: